sjl/.plan/README.markdown

   easily, if the default one is already in use.
 Common Lisp's condition system is really powerful but also really obtuse, and I don't seem to use it often enough to really get it into my stupid brain.
+* Added a couple of docstrings to [cl-pcg][].
+Still not sure about the API layout...
+I think I need to try it in a real game to see how it feels.